weaselflink/bt-alt-rules/README.md

  - double move a good idea?
  - does move generate heat?
  - ability to return fire?

+# Movement
+## Movement speed
+Movement speed is identical to the old walking speed value (example: locust 8, atlas 3).
+## Move action
+When performing a move action (normal move action), the mech can move a number of hexes up to it's movement speed.
+The mech can end it's movement facing any direction desired.
+## Jumping
+Instead of moving normally a mech with jump jets can move a number of hexes up to it's jumping speed (jumping range), as with a normal move action the mech can face any direction after the jump.
+A mech can only jump once per round, so when using a second move action only one of them can be a jump.
+When jumping all terrain is ignored and the mech can always move as many hexes as it's current jumping speed is when jumping.
+## Sprinting (2nd move action)
+A mech can use it's fire action to perform a second move action using all the rules for the normal move action.
+If the first move action was a jump, the second move action can't be a jump and vice versa.

+### unresolved
+ - difficult terrain
+ - heat created by moving (especially jumping)

 # evasion value
 each mech has an evasion value (like AC in D&D):
  - base 10